 I believe that school should be fun, engaging, and inspiring.
 More than the transmission of information and knowledge, great teaching should spark a love of learning and develop skills for success in school and life.
-Drama education can provide that spark.
+Arts integration can provide that spark.

-- Drama develops invaluable skills for success in school and life. - Drama is an effective teaching tool in all subjects, especially language arts and literacy development. - Drama education is much more than putting on a play.
+- The arts develops invaluable skills for success in school and life. - The arts are an effective teaching tool in all subjects, especially language arts and literacy development.

-Teachers, especially in elementary schools, should use drama techniques and strategies to teach classroom material in all school subjects.
-When integrating drama into classroom content, teachers should have clear theatre goals and give them equal emphasis as the goals for the subject being taught.
+Teachers, especially in elementary schools, should use art integration techniques and strategies to teach classroom material in all school subjects.
+When integrating the arts into classroom content, teachers should have clear art goals and give them equal emphasis as the goals for the subject being taught.

-In order for teachers to be more effective using drama as a teaching tool, they need to acquire further knowledge and training in arts education.
-I am incredibly proud that the University of Utah provides high-quality theatre arts and drama courses that prepare teachers for effective methods of using drama as a teaching tool.
+In order for teachers to be more effective using the arts as a teaching tool, they need to acquire further knowledge and training in arts education.
+I am incredibly proud that the University of Utah provides high-quality arts courses that prepare teachers for effective methods of using drama as a teaching tool.